getsentry/sentry-docs/src/collections/_documentation/platforms/android/index.md

 }
 ```

 The plugin will automatically generate appropriate ProGuard mapping files and upload them when you run `gradle assemble{BuildVariant}`.
 For example, `assembleRelease` — Release is the default, but the plugin works for others if you have enabled ProGuard/R8.
-The credentials for the upload step are loaded via environment variables.
+The credentials for the upload step are loaded via environment variables or from a `sentry.properties` file in your project root.

 For more information, see the [full sentry-cli documentation](/cli/configuration/#configuration-values).